Search engine is loading. Please wait…

 Choosing the right car for Denmark

 Denmark is well suited to compact and mid-size cars.
-Roads are good, distances are moderate, and parking can be tighter in city centres, so choosing the right vehicle can make your trip easier and more economical.
+Roads are good, distances are moderate, and parking can be tight in city centres, so a practical, fuel-efficient vehicle is often the best choice.

-Automatic cars are widely available, but booking early still helps if you want the best choice during summer and school holidays.
+Automatic cars are widely available, but booking early still helps if you want the best choice during summer, school holidays, or busy weekends in Copenhagen and Billund.

 Car rental costs

-Seasonal variations: Prices can rise during summer, Christmas periods, school holidays, and busy weekends in Copenhagen.
+Seasonal variations: Prices can rise during summer, Christmas periods, school holidays, major events, and busy weekends in Copenhagen or Billund.
 Booking early usually gives you more choice and better rates.

-Location costs: Rentals from Copenhagen Airport are convenient and often offer the widest vehicle choice, though airport fees can sometimes make them slightly more expensive than city branches.
+Location costs: Rentals from Copenhagen Airport are convenient and usually offer the widest vehicle choice, though airport fees can sometimes make them slightly more expensive than city branches.

 Rental duration: Multi-day and weekly rentals often work out better value than very short bookings.
-If you plan to combine Copenhagen with several regions of Denmark, a longer hire usually makes more sense.
+If you plan to combine Copenhagen with Funen, Jutland, or northern Denmark, a longer hire usually makes more sense.

 Insurance and deposits: what to expect

 Denmark rentals normally include basic cover, with optional extras to reduce your excess.
-Always check what is included, what the deposit is, and whether items like glass, tyres, and underbody damage are covered.
+Always check what is included, what the deposit is, how large the excess is, and whether items such as glass, tyres, wheels, roof, and underbody damage are covered.

-Take photos or a short video at pick-up and drop-off, including the wheels, glass, interior, and roofline if possible.
-This is especially useful if you park in busy city areas.
+Take photos or a short video at pick-up and drop-off, including the wheels, glass, interior, roofline, fuel level, and mileage.
+This is especially useful if you park in busy city areas or use multi-storey car parks.

 Bridge tolls and fuel in Denmark